rahulsm27/Fraudulent_transaction_Classification/README.md

 ## ML algorithms

+Applied various ML algorithms like
+- LogisticRegression
+- KNN
+- DecistionTree
+- RandomForest
+- XGBoost

-Applied various ML algorithms like LogisticRegression, KNN, DecistionTree, RandomForest, and XGBoost using grid search cv to find the best model with the best parameters to classify the transaction of a credit card company to detect fraudulent transactions
+using grid search cv to find the best model with the best parameters to classify the transaction of a credit card company to detect fraudulent transactions